 What Damages Can Be Awarded After A Truck Accident?

 The New York State Department of Motor Vehicle reported that over 5,000 people lose their lives or are injured by large trucks every year in the state.
 Due to the weight and size difference of large trucks and passenger vehicles, these crashes often cause greater damage than those caused by smaller cars.
-If you were injured in a truck accident, the lawyers at Cellino Law will help you pursue compensation for your damages, including:
+If you were injured in a truck accident, the Buffalo truck accident lawyers at Cellino Law will help you pursue compensation for your damages, including:

 - Current and future medical bills caused by injuries related to the truck accident